LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 #### Local Recursive Functions

-By default you can define local variable with let that is an lambda that reference itself.
+By default, you can define a local variable with let that is a `lambda` that reference itself.
 But you can do this with `letrec` syntax:

 ```scheme
 (letrec ((sum (lambda (x)